 Vinegar is a popular solution used for different types of cleaning tasks.
 You can clean a lot of items in your house using vinegar, but when it comes to mirrors, just don’t do it.
 This substance is acidic in nature and can instantly damage the soft surface of your mirror, causing rough edges, streaks, and scratches.

 At the same time, never use any other acidic solution such as lemon juice, alkali cleaning products or solutions containing abrasives.
-Some homeowners use steel wool to clean mirrors but this is a recipe for disaster as this item can easily scratch the mirror.
+Some homeowners use steel wool to clean mirrors.
+But it is a recipe for disaster as this item can easily scratch the mirror.

 6. Keep Your Mirror Dry All the Times

 Wet mirrors tend to become damaged easily.
 If you have a mirror in your bathroom, you definitely see splashes of water on its surface.
 You probably don’t splash water intentionally, but when you wash your hands or take a shower, it’s impossible for water drops not to jump on the mirror’s surface.